 When you're ready shop for a TV, do some research and make a list of the features you want.
 Try not to settle on one set — find a few TVs that fit your wish list.
 Then spend a little time tracking their prices.
 Sign up for alerts with DealNews, and you'll receive notifications when we post deals relevant to your alerts.

 If you're worried about the price suddenly changing on you, check for price adjustment policies at your favorite retailers.
 Sometimes there's a short window of time — think 14 days or so — where if the price drops, you can receive a refund for the difference.

-Readers, when do you prefer to shop for TVs?
+Readers, when is the best time to buy a TV on sale, in your opinion?
 Let us know in the comments below!